Das-Kollektiv/tdme2/README.md

         - TDME2 is open source
           - please check the license and the licenses of used 3rd party libraries
           - you find the source code at https://github.com/andreasdr/tdme2
+          - you find binary alpha builds at http://drewke.net/tdme2

     - What is already working
         - 3d engine